CLI Reference

 • "Please run guava login" — Your session has expired or you haven't logged in yet.
 Run guava login to re-authenticate.

-• "No main.py found"deploy up requires a main.py in your project directory.
+• "No main.py / main.ts found"deploy up requires an entry point in your project directory (main.py for Python, main.ts for Node).
 Make sure you're running the command from the right folder.

 • Deploy didn't pick up my changes — If nothing changed since the last deploy, the build step is skipped automatically.
 Use guava deploy up --rebuild to force a full rebuild.